ichortower/TheJClub/README.md

 edit your config.json by hand like an animal.
 The option is called `Mode` and the allowed values are `Default` (default J behavior) and `Boncher`.

+You should not need to reload your game.
+All affected assets should be invalidated and reloaded automatically.

 # Caveats (Technical)

 This mod accounts for any custom NPC that either: